Skip to main content.

 Right: Another timeline as it was first encountered by Ganter.
 Photos by Granville Ganter.
 Courtesy of Granville Ganter.

-The project has required a range of domain expertise, from electronics prototyping to signal processing to circuit board design.
-It has also required a truly tremendous amount of labor.
+The Floor Chart project required expertise in a range of domains, from electronics prototyping to signal processing to circuit board design.
+It also required a truly tremendous amount of physical labor.
 Each yard-long strip of copper tape needed to be perfectly aligned, lest a small misalignment at one end result in a significant gap at the other.
 Each of the nine-hundred square-shaped holes of the membrane layer of the touch matrix was required to be cut out by hand, as laser-cutting the holes would have released harmful toxins.
-Each electrical connection was required to be soldered, tested, and then—in almost all cases—soldered again, so as to ensure that the circuit remained intact.
-As much as an exercise in physical fabrication, the project has become an exercise in the physicality of work itself—of the focus that is required, and the resultant fatigue, of any large-scale project that is made by human hands.
+Each electrical connection was required to be soldered, tested, and then—in almost all cases—soldered again, to ensure that the circuit remained intact.
+As much as an exercise in physical fabrication, the project became an exercise in the physicality of work itself—of the focus that is required, and the resultant fatigue, of any large-scale project that is made by human hands.

-The two photos in a series documenting the layers of the Floor Chart.
-In the first, a hand holds open top layer of the touch interface, revealing what is below: a layer that consists of horizontal strips of copper tape, a layer that consists of vertical strips of copper tape, and between them, a foam grid that serves as a spacer.
-In the second, a finger presses directly on the foam touch interface, demonstrating its responsiveness to touch.
+The first two photos in a series documenting the layers of the Floor Chart.
+In the photograph on the left, a hand holds open top layer of the touch interface, revealing what is below: a layer that consists of horizontal strips of copper tape, a layer that consists of vertical strips of copper tape, and between them, a foam grid that serves as a spacer.
+In the right-hand photo, a finger presses directly on the foam touch interface, demonstrating its responsiveness to touch.

 A photo of the completed Floor Chart.
 LEDs in a variety of colors illuminate a smattering of squares across the chart.